jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 b4_data_f.plot.hist(bins=30, log=True, ax=ax1);
 ```

-This is what the `mask_and_scale` option also does: it reads the nodata value from the metadata in the tiff file and uses this to mask the no-data value with a Nan value.
+This is what the `mask_and_scale` option also does: it reads the nodata value from the metadata in the tiff file and uses this to mask the no-data value with a NaN value.

 +++